-The Evergreen staff is committed to using our resources wisely, both our financial resources as well as our natural resources.
+The Oakwood staff is committed to using our resources wisely, both our financial resources as well as our natural resources.
 We will be teaching our students to do the same throughout the year.
 One way we can be wise when it comes to use of resources is by taking advantage of technology, more specifically our electronic communications possibilities.
-Our classroom and building newsletters will be made available to you electronically through email and class/school web pages.
+Our newsletters will be made available to you through email and through our school web page.
 Although traditional paper copies of the newsletters will be available, we strongly encourage you to use the e-versions of the newsletters as a way to help us in our goal of using our resources wisely.